oszuidwest/zwfm-liquidsoap/README.md

 - Check Docker logs for `hls` upload, delete, or reconcile messages
 - Confirm the Bunny pull zone has a 1-2 second cache rule for `*.m3u8`
 - Confirm CORS includes `m3u8` and `ts` extensions

+**HLS output is degraded (`hls.status` reports `degraded`)**

+- The local HLS writer failed (unwritable or full `/hls`); primary outputs are unaffected
+- Check Docker logs for `HLS output degraded` lines with the exact reason
+- Verify the `/hls` tmpfs mount exists and is not full: `docker exec liquidsoap df -h /hls`
+- The watchdog retries automatically with backoff and logs `HLS output recovered` on success

 **StereoTool not processing**